 - a.
 The Data Controller - i.
-Our schools processes personal information relating to pupils, staff and visitors (defined as 'Data Subjects') and is therefore a Data Controller. - ii.
-The governing body has overall responsibility for ensuring that the schools comply with their obligations under the Data Protection Act 2018. - iii.
-The Headteachers will ensure the provisions of this policy are in place and that all staff are aware of their data protection obligations. - iv.
-Day to day responsibility for Data Protection will reside with the relevant Data Protection Officer (DPO) for each school. - v.
-The schools are registered as Data Controllers with the ICO and renew this registration annually.

-b.
-Data Protection Officer

-- i.
-The Data Protection Officers for each school will: - Act as the contact point for all Data Protection issues and queries from Data Subjects and the ICO, e.g. for Subject Access Requests, data breaches, following the agreed procedures (see Appendix). - Work jointly with the GDPR Governor to assure the completion of any actions by the Data Protection Team resulting from such issues and queries. - ii.
-The Data Protection Team for each school (led by the Head Teacher, and including the Finance Officer, School secretary, ICT subject leader and Resources Manager), with support from the GDPR Governor, will: - Maintain appropriate documentation related to data processing. - Undertake the training necessary to fulfil their role, and ensure staff have access to appropriate training and updates. - Monitor compliance with all aspects of Data Protection. - Provide advice relating to Data Protection Impact Assessments (DPIA) e.g. before introducing a new data processing system.
+Our school processes personal information relating to pupils, staff and visitors (defined as 'Data Subjects') and is therefore a Data Controller. - ii.
+The governing body has overall responsibility for ensuring that the school complies with its obligations under the Data Protection Act 2018. - iii.
+The Headteacher will ensure the provisions of this policy are in place and that all staff are aware of their data protection obligations. - iv.
+Day to day responsibility for Data Protection will reside with the Data Protection Officer (DPO). - v.
+The school is registered as a Data Controller with the ICO and renews this registration annually. - b.
+Data Protection Officer - i.
+The Data Protection Officer will: - Act as the contact point for all Data Protection issues and queries from Data Subjects and the ICO, e.g. for Subject Access Requests, data breaches, following the agreed procedures (see Appendix). - Maintain appropriate documentation related to data processing. - Undertake the training necessary to fulfil their role, and ensure staff have access to appropriate training and updates. - Monitor compliance with all aspects of Data Protection.

-c.
-School staff

-- i.
-All staff in both schools, in whatever role, have a duty to comply with this policy.
+- Provide advice relating to Data Protection Impact Assessments (DPIA) e.g. before introducing a new data processing system. - c.
+School staff - i.
+All school staff, in whatever role, have a duty to comply with this policy.
 Failure to comply may result in disciplinary action. - ii.
-Staff must report any data related concerns or breaches immediately to the DPO.

-d.
-Data processor

-The schools uses a range of third parties to process data on their behalf, e.g. payroll, catering, communications.
-The schools will ensure that all data processors are compliant with the Data Protection Act 2018.

-e.
-Sharing data

-Where data is routinely shared with other organisations (e.g. Local Authority, DfE, NHS, Police) the schools will ensure this is made clear in the Privacy Notice and that appropriate protocols are in place.
+Staff must report any data related concerns or breaches immediately to the DPO. - d.
+Data processor - i.
+The school uses a range of third parties to process data on our behalf, e.g. payroll, catering, communications.
+The school will ensure that all data processors are compliant with the Data Protection Act 2018. - e.
+Sharing data - i.
+Where data is routinely shared with other organisations (e.g. Local Authority, DfE, NHS, Police) the school will ensure this is made clear in the Privacy Notice and that appropriate protocols are in place.